The resorts at Disney World have some of the most amazing themed hotels around the world.

 Which resorts are a part of Disney Vacation Club?

-Now that you’ve learned about why and how to rent DVC points, let’s talk about Disney Vacation Club resorts.
+Now that you’ve learned about why and how to rent points, let’s talk about Disney Vacation Club resorts.

-As I mentioned earlier, Disney has some of the most impressive resorts, especially their deluxe resorts and DVC villas.
+As I mentioned earlier, Disney has some of the most impressive resorts, especially their deluxe resorts and villas.

 In general, only the US-based hotels are included, with most at Walt Disney World Resort.